DJLee68/Resume/README.md

 ## Internship
 - Jul.2019 ~ Present / Working as an Intern in Uniquify(In San Jose, California, USA).
 Working as an Aritificial Intelligence Engineer.
-  - Develop on unix environment
+  - Develop on unix environment & mostly Tensorflow/Keras platform
   - Apply the deep learning technology in multiple fields
   - Create different neural network architectures to compare the performance on MNIST, affNIST, eMNIST, CIFAR10, Imagenet dataset
   - Debug and Test with our own AI framework